16davidj/renderabl/README.md

 use the tsc --build command (Command + Shift + b with VSCode) to rebuild .ts to .js files npx webpack

+# Build sampleApp (chat app that interacts with the Renderabl backend)
+live-server --port=5500

+Alternatively, I use the VSCode extension "Live Server" so that it's a click away.

 # Start Redis server (before starting backend server)
 redis-server